30662532/CMPG-323-Overview-30662532-/README.md

 For project three we will implement the .gitingore file function as we will also be using a databse For project four we will implement the .gitingore file function as we will also be using a databse For project five we will implement the .gitingore file function as we will also be using a databse

+#Storage of sensitive files and cridentials
+With the help of the .gitignore file function all the sensitive files and credentials can kept be kept from the public eyes

+References
+SAPM: Course Blog.
+2014.
+If you are not using a version control system, start doing it NOW![Image].
+Just another Informatics Blogging Service site. https://blog.inf.ed.ac.uk/sapm/2014/02/14/if-you-are-not-using-a-version-control-system-start-doing-it-now/ Date of acess: 15 Aug.
+2022.